 If you're truly washing-and-going, You'll follow the same steps of shaking the hair out, using a diffuser to cut down your drying time.
 I haven't personally taken it for a spin, but the Black Orchid Hair Diffuser comes highly rated with reviewers noting "much shorter drying times" and "less frizz"—a curly girl's dream.
 To diffuse with optimal results, 4c hair types should keep the blow dryer on the lowest setting (and don't touch your hair with your fingertips, which creates friction and, subsequently, frizz).
 To get more volume, flip your head over as you dry with the diffuser, shaking hair out at the roots rather than touching or running fingers through it.

 - Washing and Running: If you're doing this before getting ready for bed and want to air dry, there is one method I'd recommend to stretch the hair: The Banding Method.
 When I saw Whitney White try this method in a YouTube video, I was hooked.
-Banding has become one of my tried and true methods to stretch my hair without adding heat next to pineappling.
+Banding has become one of my tried and true methods, next to pineappling and plopping, to stretch my hair without adding heat.
 See a full tutorial here.

 Finally, you'll take another band and weave it down the length of each ponytail to the ends of the hair.
 Now, it's time to secure your ponytails with a silk scarf or bonnet.

-The Cherry Lola Treatment is recommended to do every two weeks, while the rest of the steps within the Max Hydration Method should be done weekly.
+The Cherry Lola Treatment is recommended to do every two weeks, while the rest of the steps within the Max Hydration Method should be done weekly to maintain hydration and moisturization.